Jam-Shack/ApnaDost-Campus/README.md

 </h2>

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
-<h4>Objective: develop a website to provide a platform to sell, request and rent products among the
+<h4>Objective: Develop a website to provide a platform to sell, request and rent products among the
 college peers .
 The website should allow the students to post demands for certain items regardless of availability.
 Other students should be able to see those requests and put forward offers to the one demanding it.
 The website should be user friendly with clear distinctions among the products for